Haniiska/revenue-leakage-project/README.md

-# AI Revenue Leakage Detection System
+# AI Revenue Leakage Detection System # live demo link: https://revenue-leakage-ai.streamlit.app/

 An AI-powered system to detect and analyze revenue leakage in healthcare billing data.
 The system identifies underpayments, unpaid claims, and anomalies using machine learning and provides insights through a dashboard.